FileFighter/ClientSetup/README.md

 # Installing FileFighter

-When your docker is ready to go you can install FileFighter.
+When docker is ready to go you can install FileFighter.
-You can install FileFighter as a commandline tool with many features, or if you are using a non linux operating system like Windows or MacOs, with docker-compose.
+You can install FileFighter as a commandline tool with many features, or if you are using a non linux operating system like Windows or macOS, with docker-compose.

 ## Installing the command line application